huanglab-research/Mesoscale-Eddy-Dataset/README.md

 * **Area-4** covers the region bounded by **19°N-51°N** and **47°W-79°W**.

-Each region in the dataset contains **2,000** images in total.
-Among them, the first **1,635** images are allocated to the training set, and the remaining **365** images are used as the test set.
-Detailed information is summarized in the table below.

 | Ocean     | Spatial coverage      | Temporal coverage     |
 | ---       | ---                   | ---                   |